 LaRose Student Commons received LEED Silver certification.
 The two-story, 10,000 square-foot facility provides gathering and study space for students in the Historic Neighborhood.
 The building includes a 1,200 square-foot activity room, study nooks, a 3,000 square-foot event space, a kitchen and office space for the Historic Neighborhood.
 The building has energy efficient systems, including LED lighting, as well as low-flow plumbing fixtures and recycled and regional materials, among other features.

-Founders Hall & Innovation Hall - certification in process
+Founders Hall & Innovation Hall - LEED Gold

 Founders Hall and Innovation Hall are the first two buildings in Elon’s Innovation Quad.
 They provide 65,000 square feet of facilities for engineering and physics and serve as a hub for STEM.
 Founders Hall is a two-story building that includes several lab and student engagement spaces.
 Innovation Hall is a three-story building with labs, classrooms and faculty offices.